Murlacher81/audio-to-image-pix2pix/README.md

 <br />
 Copy paste *test.py* and rename it.
 Mine is called *test2.py* <br />
 Create a .bat file and call it the same. <br />
-In the .bat file copy paste this and change <> to your fits.
+In the .bat file copy paste this and change "[]" to your fits.
 ```
-python <copied-py-file>.py --dataroot ./datasets/<folder-name> --name <name-of-results> --model pix2pix --direction AtoB --load_size 512 --crop_size 512
+python <copied-py-file>.py --dataroot ./datasets/[folder-name] --name [name-of-results] --model pix2pix --direction AtoB --load_size 512 --crop_size 512
 ```
-Below */datasets/<folder-name>* make sure to add another folder named "test" and or "train" and insert your dataset in there.
+Below */datasets/[folder-name]* make sure to add another folder named *test* and or *train* and insert your dataset in there.

 ### Train